nRF24/RF24/docs/using_cmake.md

 sudo make install
 ```

-Remember to also specify the `RF24_DRIVER` option if not using the auto-configuration feature (see step 5
+Remember to also specify the `RF24_DRIVER` option (via CLI or environment variable) if not using the
-in the above instructions to build from source).
+auto-configuration feature (see step 5 in the above instructions to build from source).

 ### Installing the library remotely